-As well as an in-depth study of our class novel ‘ Wonder', by Raquel J. Palacio, there will be comprehension work and guided work linked to this text.
+We'll be continuing our class novel ‘ Wonder', by Raquel J. Palacio.
+There will be comprehension work and guided work linked to this text.
 We will be continuing to follow the Cracking Comprehension units in our reading lessons.

 Please remind your child to log onto our home resource ‘Bug Club’.
 This is a fantastic resource which gives your child access to hundreds of books at home.
 Log in using Mathletics log-in details.
 Your child will be set reading based tasks every other week on 'Bug Club'.

 In Literacy we will begin by writing narratives, considering how authors develop characters and settings.
 We will be focusing on using a wide range of punctuation including speech, colons, semi colons and commas.
 The children will continue to strive to write using complex sentence structures.
 This will include the use of fronted adverbials, expanded noun phrases, a range of clauses and both active and passive speech.
 We will continue to have daily spelling, handwriting and grammar lessons.
 (For more information on Y5/6 grammar please look at www.theschoolrun.com - an informative and practical website).